Tiaras are great, Tiara Syndrome not so much!

-Before I start let me say I adore tiaras , in fact I would wear one everyday if it was socially acceptable (not that I really care about that either, but who am I kidding I only have one tiara, dusty and sitting on a shelf; it reminds me of my first husband, so on the shelf it will stay!)
+Before I start let me say I adore tiaras, (not tiara syndrome) in fact, I would wear one every day if it was socially acceptable (not that I really care about that either, but who am I kidding I only have one tiara, dusty and sitting on a shelf; it reminds me of my first husband, so on the shelf, it will stay!)
 I love princesses, adore Disney, think there is nothing wrong with waiting for Prince Charming or your husband to come home and do a job you don’t want to do because it’s too dirty.
 I love tiaras, but I don’t like something that has become known as; Tiara Syndrome.

 So what is Tiara Syndrome?

 In essence, it is a very victim-like complex that has you waiting to be saved or recognised.
 You do everything in the hope that someone will appreciate you, say thank you or just even say ‘good job’.
 It is I think a syndrome that most women suffer from, perhaps because good girls are quiet or because we are not encouraged to speak up or because we still, like it or not, live in a society where women are supposed to do everything and the perfect wife and mother do it all without complaining, breaking a sweat or smudging her lipstick.

 I say we should all join The Bad Mums Club, drink gin at 10 am and send our children to school with stale sandwiches.
 Ok, maybe not the stale sandwiches.

 I think as women we do it because we want to show how committed and educated we are, maybe we still feel we need to work twice or should I say ten times as hard as our male counterparts and I guess at some point we secretly believe that our boss, husband, children will say thank you and give us an award for all we do behind the scenes.

 But the opposite happens; we become invisible, go unnoticed and blend into the background, all adding to our frustration and leading to some very passive-aggressive behaviour.